unifiedjs/unified/readme.md

 [`Promise`][promise] if `done` is not given.
 Rejected with an error or resolved with the resulting file.
+The parsed, transformed, and stringified value is exposed on `file.contents`.

 ###### Note

 `process` [freezes][freeze] the processor if not already frozen.

+Be aware that [compiler][]s typically, but not always, return strings.
+Some compilers, such as [`rehype-react`][rehype-react], define other values (in this case, a React tree).
+Be aware that `file.contents` is not always a string, and when using TypeScript, cast the value on your side.

 ###### Example